 This policy and guidance should be read by everyone involved in providing this environment within rugby union.
 Please refer to Regulation 21 – Safeguarding for the RFU procedures relating to dealing with allegations of abuse or breach of the policy.

 Club Safeguarding Officers and Club Officials will also find the RFU Safeguarding Toolkit useful in helping them implement the Policy.
-There is also a printer friendly version of the RFU Safeguarding Toolkit.

 There may be occasions when clubs may go on tour and will find the Touring with Children Guidance a useful reference.